-FunnelKit (formerly WooFunnels) gives you opt-in pages, sales pages, checkouts, order bumps, one-click upsells, and thank you pages to create your funnels in WordPress.
+FunnelKit gives you opt-in pages, sales pages, checkouts, order bumps, one-click upsells, and thank you pages to create your funnels in WordPress.

-With the in-built A/B Testing feature, you also have the ability to split test each of your pages.
+With the built-in A/B Testing feature, you also have the ability to split-test each of your pages.

-Plus it includes the Canvas Mode along with the Contact Activities Insights, Analytics, and Performance Dashboard.
+Plus it includes the Canvas Mode - giving you freedom to build and visualize your sales funnels along with the Contact Activities Insights, Analytics, and Performance Dashboard.

 Two Ways to Create a Funnel Using FunnelKit